 Guidance from a select committee of board directors and chief risk officers on how to better govern risk through the identification and recruitment of board members with special risk governance expertise.
 David chaired this council.

-A survey and review of board risk governance practices (2008)
+A survey and review of board risk governance practices (2008) by Michael Keehner and David R. Koenig.

 Copyright © 2018 -2026, (b)right Governance Consulting, LLC - All Rights Reserved.